 The Missile Park

-The park itself has one path that takes you down the two aisles of planes and missiles.
+The park has one path that takes you down the two aisles of planes and missiles.

 I didn’t know much about any of these, so I appreciated the plaques that most of them had to tell you what you were seeing.
-A few of the displays had lost the plaques though over the years.
+A few of the displays had lost the plaques over the years though.

 The highlight for me was the Polaris submarine-launched ballistic missile, which looked like something you would see go into space.